unkhz/almost-static-site/README.md

 ### Feature modules

 All specific functionality, apart from the main DOM structure and menus is isolated into feature modules.
-The generator contains are a few basic features, but the idea is that modules filling a site specific purpose can and should be written and used locally.
+The generator contains a few basic features, but the idea is that modules filling a site specific purpose can and should be written and used locally.

 Feature         | Description
 --------------- | ------------